-Outside of her work in live performance and music production, Chami was a founding faculty member at the Chicago High School for the Arts, Chicago’s premier public high school for music and the arts, where she served as the Vocal Chair and developed curriculum for a variety of courses, including vocal technique and music technology.
+Outside of her work in live performance and music production, Chami was a founding faculty member at the Chicago High School for the Arts, Chicago’s premiere public high school for music and the arts, where she served as the Vocal Chair and developed curriculum for a variety of courses, including vocal technique and music technology.
 She also oversaw the development and implementation of anti-racist and trauma-informed curriculum at ChiArts, and she built relationships with various organizations in order to provide opportunities for students, including music conservatories and universities around the world.
-In addition to maintaining a private voice studio for students since 2010, Chami was tapped in 2019 to be an influencer and ambassador for the online musical instrument marketplace, Reverb.
-Leveraging her individual expertise and community collaborations, Chami now works with a talented Product Specialist team at KORG USA, where she creates curriculum on synthesizers, hosts frequent educational live streams on KORG products, and produces marketing videos on various synthesizers and effects.
-She also scored her first film in 2020, Head to Head, which follows women experiencing traumatic blows to their self-image after unexpectedly losing their hair due to Alopecia, Lupus, or chemotherapy.
-Head to Head received accolades from the Beloit International Film Festival, the Minority Health Film Festival, the Heartland International Film Festival, and the Chi-Town Multicultural Film Festival.
+In addition to maintaining a private voice studio for students since 2010, Chami was tapped in 2019 to be a video host for the online musical instrument marketplace, Reverb.
+Leveraging her individual expertise and community collaborations, Chami now works as a Product Manager for KORG USA, where she creates synthesizer curriculum, contributes to sound design, hosts educational live streams, produces marketing videos, and collaborates internationally to define product goals and features while aligning with sales and engineering teams for strategic positioning based on market data and artist insights.